costigt-dev/brevitas/README.md

 **Please note that Brevitas is a research project and not an official Xilinx product.**

-If you like this project please consider ⭐ this repo, as it is the simplest and best way to support it.
+If you like this project please consider ⭐ this repo, as it is the simplest and best way to support it .

 ## Requirements